UC Browser: History

 UC Browser was initially launched in April 2004 as a J2ME-only application.

 The logo of UC Browser was redesigned in 2012, from a cartoon squirrel to a more abstract and stylized squirrel that's more in line with American designs.

 In May 2013, UCWeb customized its browser for Vodafone's Indian customers.

 In August 2013, UC Browser provided distribution channels of companies like AppURL Initiative and partnered with distributor Gameloft to sell its products.

 In 2013 also it announced a partnership with Trend Micro, under which both companies worked to provide mobile web safety assessments in the browser.
+After the acquisition of UCWeb in 2014, UC Browser became part of Alibaba's mobile-internet business, alongside the company's broader investment in mobile services and digital commerce.

 On 26 June 2020, the Government of India banned UC Browser, along with 58 other Chinese apps such as TikTok and WeChat, citing data and privacy issues and claiming that it is a "threat to the sovereignty and integrity" of the country.
 Many experts believe that the move was a retaliation to the 2020 China–India skirmishes between India and China.

 In March 2021 the browser was removed from several Chinese app stores over a complaint that it was selling misleading medical adverts when searching for hospitals in the browser.
 It was still available on Apple Inc's Chinese app store.